gopalfullstack/gopalfullstack/README.md

 ---
 ---
-*"In Azure, we don’t just deploy code — we deliver confidence, scalability, and continuous innovation."*
+*"In Azure, we don’t just deploy code — we deliver confidence, scalability, and continuous innovation.
+Azure Expert Gopal Meena"*
 ---